GiulianoCornacchia/METIS/README.md

 ## Baselines
-We evaluate METIS against several one-shot Traffic Assignement solutions, both individual and collective.
-More in detail, we consider the following baseline algorithms:
+We evaluate METIS against several one-shot Traffic Assignement solutions, both individual and collective in terms of road coverage, redundancy, total CO2 (see sect. measures for detail).
+More precisely, we consider the following baseline algorithms:

 | Algorithm   | Description                                                                                           |
 |-------------|-------------------------------------------------------------------------------------------------------|